Yemeksepeti: History

-In 2012, Yemeksepeti announced a USD 44 million investment led by global growth investor General Atlantic (GA), which acquired a minority stake in the company.
+In 2012, Yemeksepeti announced a US$44 million investment led by global growth investor General Atlantic (GA), which acquired a minority stake in the company.
 Yemeksepeti represented GA's first investment in Turkey.
 Yemeksepeti increased the daily number of orders to 50,000 the same year.

-In May 2015 Yemeksepeti was acquired by the German-based Delivery Hero.
+In May 2015, Yemeksepeti was acquired by the German-based Delivery Hero.
 It is the biggest internet acquisition of the Region.

+As of 2020, Yemeksepeti gained 5 million new members and the number of members exceeded 20 million.
+Nevzat Aydın, one of the founders of Yemeksepeti, handed over the CEO position of the company to Mert Baki on November 1, 2021.

+Yemeksepeti currently serves in 81 provinces of Turkey.

 Subsidiaries

 Yemeksepeti Market

 In April 2019, Yemeksepeti launched the online market shopping service with the Yemeksepeti Market sub-brand.
 Yemeksepeti Market operates in 30 cities and delivers over 4.000 products to users in about 15 minutes.
 In 2020 Webrazzi Awards Yemeksepeti Market came second for the Online Market Ordering, and came 3rd in the Enterprise of the Year Category.

 Yemek.com

 In September 2014, yemek.com was established under the infrastructure of Yemeksepeti in order to bring together the tricks of dishes, places and food trends.
 Companies like Pepsi, Filiz, Sütaş promote their products with their own recipes on the website.